Have you ever wondered why only some royals wear tiaras and others never have? We know!

 He said: “Any woman may wear one, but ancient tradition has it that they must be a bride or already married.

 “The tiara has its roots in classical antiquity and was seen as an emblem of the loss of innocence to the crowning of love.

-“One of the mainstays of European royalty and aristocracy is to do what you have always done and formal dress, jewellery, and tiaras are just part of this.”
+“One of the mainstays of European royalty and aristocracy is to do what you have always done and formal dress, jewelry, and tiaras are just part of this.”

-Which explains why for her wedding the Duchess of Cambridge wore a Cartier scroll tiara, featuring 49 baguette-cut diamonds as well as 739 brilliant-cut diamonds which was estimated to be worth between £750k and £1.2 million.
+Which explains why for her wedding Princess Kate wore a Cartier scroll tiara, featuring 49 baguette-cut diamonds as well as 739 brilliant-cut diamonds which were estimated to be worth between £750k and £1.2 million.

-The Duchess of Sussex also wore a Cartier tiara, her's was an art deco bandeau of diamonds and valued at more than £2 million.
+The then Duchess of Sussex (now Princess of Wales) also wore a Cartier tiara, her's was an art deco bandeau of diamonds and valued at more than £2 million.